simphony/docs/docs/source/ontologies_included.md

 ## The City ontology

-OSP core currently ships with two ontologies.
+OSP-core currently ships with two ontologies.
 The first one, called `city` is a simple example ontology.
 You can use it to play around and get familiar with OSP-core.
 We will also use it a lot in this documentation as an example.